catalystshift/beginner-guide-PSO2/docs/index.md

 - FUN points are earned upon login as well as several ingame activities and are **primarily used for drawing FUN Scratch Tickets, which as a F2P player would be your primary source of Personal Quarter Access and Personal Shop Pass items**, the former lets you access two larger Personal Quarter layouts and **the latter lets you sell items on your Personal Shop**.

 **Mission Pass**
+PSO2's take on Battle Passes featuring unlockable rewards that can be earned via the completion of Tier Missions that provide everything from costumes to valuable crafting materials.
+If you have enough SG saved up, you can even purchase a Mission Pass Gold ticket allowing you to take rewards from gold tiers as well!
+In other words, yes, you can get items from this even as a completely F2P player without much trouble.

 **Important Items and what to do with them** Considering moving this below and putting systems explanations first:
 *Currencies*: